ahnsb5117/reed_carbon/README.md

 ## Data Sources

-  Reed College Instituional Research Board : Reed College student home zipcodes and number of students from each zipcode.__
+  Reed College Instituional Research Board : Reed College student home zipcodes and number of students from each zipcode.
-  Reed College Environmental Sustainability Office : Usage of electricity, natural gas for the years of 2019, 2020, 2021.__
+  Reed College Environmental Sustainability Office : Usage of electricity, natural gas for the years of 2019, 2020, 2021.
-  The United States Enviornmental Protection Agency : Average CO2e emission from air, ground, electricity, gas and meat consumption.__
+  The United States Enviornmental Protection Agency : Average CO2e emission from air, ground, electricity, gas and meat consumption.
-  The United States Interagency Working Group on the social cost of greenhouse gasses : 2020-2024 value of Social Cost of Carbon ($53)__
+  The United States Interagency Working Group on the social cost of greenhouse gasses : 2020-2024 value of Social Cost of Carbon ($53).

   Further Details of the sources can be found in the report.

 ## Dashboard